A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 ### Helper Methods

-These methods are not to be accessed to called by the user; they're private methods to make the code more compact.
+Private methods to make the code more compact; not to be called by the user directly.

 ```python
 def __apply_gate(self, gate):